taektay/ee106/docs/source/lab7.rst

 Submission
 --------

 #.
-Group Submission (2-people)
+Group Submission (2-people) via Gradescope

 #.
 Due time: 11:59pm, June 1, Sunday

 #.
-Files to submit:
+Files to submit for complex world :

- - lab7_report.pdf with link of the video/s included.
-Please provide a report describing all the following steps and results experienced in both experiments.
+ - lab7_report.pdf (Please provide a report describing all the following steps and results experienced in both experiments.)
- - complex.py
+ - complex_trajectory.csv

+#.
+Files to submit for more complex world :

- - more_complex.py
+ - more_complex_trajectory.csv

 #.
 Grading rubric: